MEADecarb/OSW/README.md

 - Interactive map centered over Maryland.
 - GeoJSON layers for Offshore Wind Energy Planning and MDOT SHA County Boundaries.
 - Custom color palette for distinct visualization of different layers.
-- Interactive legend detailing the color coding of the map layers.
 - Pop-ups on each layer providing detailed information about the selected feature.

 ## Technology